Learn how to DIY desk organize makeover and bring life back to your pen and craft storage.

 I started by cleaning the office supply organizer and applying a primer.
 When it was dry I used to tape to make the geometrical shapes.
 I made the shapes completely random.

 The washi tape doesn’t really stick well to the plywood but it is just a guideline.
-The space when the washi tape in on now will be filled with the another color later on.
+The space where the washi tape is on now will be filled with another color later on.

 I mixed my paints and used them to color my shapes in different colors.
 Here is the result after I ripped the washi tape off:

 Now I am going to fill the gaps between the shapes with a metallic glitter washi tape.
 Here is the tricky part because washi tape doesn’t naturally stick to the wood and I had to use spray glue to keep it in place.

 Later I am also going to varnish it to make sure the washi tape won’t move.

 The easiest for me was to measure all the washi stripes first, not worrying about the gaps between the drawers.
 We will cut it later with a knife.

 Using cardboard on the floor I sprayed the back of the washi tape stripe with adhesive spray and glued it on the box making pressure for a few seconds to ensure it would stick on the right palace.